 Divorce or dissolution loans or litigation loans – England, Wales, Scotland

-- Whether the lender requires any security to be given
+- Whether the lender requires any security to be given; and

 - Whether you can pay off the loan early without having to pay an early repayment charge

-As an alternative to a bank or loan provider, you may be able to borrow from a credit union – a community saving and loans provider owned and run by its members.
+As an alternative to a bank or loan provider, you might be able to borrow from a credit union – a community saving and loans provider owned and run by its members.